 Joe spent 32 years with CKJS.
-In 2008, thousands of listeners wept in his untimely passing due to illness.
+In 2013, thousands of listeners wept in his untimely passing due to illness.
 Joe was loved by many because of his modesty and his nice way of dealing with people and his overwhelming passion and dedication.

 A seasoned broadcaster, Chester Pangan filled in Joe’s shoes.
-Chester brought in a brand new approach and energy to the morning CKJS primetime airwaves joining Donna and Lito.
+Chester brought in a brand new approach, charm and energy to the morning CKJS primetime airwaves joining Donna and Lito.
 He immediately captivated many hearts.

 “It’s been an honour and great pleasure for me to be able to be a part of a Winnipeg Filipino tradition that is GMP.
 Waking up early in the morning is no problem knowing that I will be able to do something I truly love and cherish.
 Radio is King! “.

 Prior to joining GMP, Chester (who is also the station’s production manager) has already been co-hosting the afternoon drive show with Lucille Nolasco.

 Lucille, formerly senior news correspondent for Philippines’ ABS CBN, started with CKJS as news writer and announcer for the Saturday program.
 She later on recreated Manila Sound into what is “Afternoon Pasada” now.

 Lucille who also writes for newspaper believes that in this age of social media, radio is still and will always remain relevant.